 What do you prioritise when you travel?
 Is it fine cuisine?
 The thrill of immersing yourself in a different culture?
 A spot of shopping perhaps?
 Or all of the above?

 For me, treating myself whilst on holiday usually involves booking myself in for a spa treatment at The Dermatology and Laser Group.
 But you can just do that whenever, right? – I hear you ask.
 Yes, there is perhaps some truth in that.
-After all I do regularly go for facials locally as there are some fabulous spas in Gibraltar that offer a great range of treatments.
+After all I do regularly go for facials locally as there are some fabulous dermatology spas that offer a great range of treatments.
 There is therefore no need to travel for this purpose, but allow me to explain.

 As handy as online shopping is it can never really make up for the real experience, especially when it comes to buying something like skincare for which some sensory input is required.
 And as yet, none of the Instagram updates have resulted in a scent or touch tool and something tells me that as far as technology is concerned this is some way away!
 You can see the selection at Skin Care Products West Dermatology

 So alas, I like to take advantage of any opportunity to try new brands in person and to sample their treatments, which can only really be achieved through travel.
-I then take things one step further and come to the conclusion that, since I’m on holiday, why not push the boat out a little further and indulge in a treatment too?
+I then take things one step further and come to the conclusion that, since I’m on holiday, why not push the boat out a little further and indulge in a dermatology treatment too?

 So yes, although I do enjoy great food, shopping, sunshine (when wearing the right SPF!) and sightseeing, no city break is complete without a facial.
 As I have sampled many a skincare treatment I thought it fitting to report back and share some of my favourites in this article.
 I am pleased to say that a couple of these wonderful treatments are also available in spas locally (but it’s safe to say that this still won’t deter me from treating myself to one on my next trip).